-Approximately 2.7 to 3.9 million persons in the United States have chronic hepatitis C virus infection.
-Chronic hepatitis C virus infection accounts for over 19,000 deaths each year in the United States.
-Approximately 1 to 5% of people infected with hepatitis C virus die as a result of the long term damage caused to the liver and body.
+About 3.5 million Americans are currently living with hepatitis C and roughly half are unaware of their infection.
+Approximately 1 to 5% of people infected with hepatitis C virus die as a result of the long-term damage caused to the liver and body.

 Hepatitis C virus-infected individuals are infectious to other people, whether they show symptoms or not.
 Interestingly, Hepatitis C virus is strictly a human disease.
 It is not known to cause disease in any animals.

-Blood testing for Hepatitis C virus was not available until 1992.
-As a result, blood donation agencies did not screen for Hepatitis C virus.
-Many Hepatitis C virus infections occurred as a result of receiving blood products from infected individuals.
-Today, testing for Hepatitis C is common place and should occur after any exposure to potential bloodborne pathogens has occurred.
+Blood testing for hepatitis C virus was not available until 1992.
+As a result, blood donation agencies did not screen for hepatitis C virus.
+Many hepatitis C virus infections occurred as a result of receiving blood products from infected individuals.
+Today, testing for hepatitis C is common place and should occur after any exposure to potential bloodborne pathogens.

 There is no vaccine for Hepatitis C.

-According to the CDC, approximately 25% of people infected with acute Hepatitis C will naturally be able to clear the infection from their body without treatment.
+According to the CDC, approximately 15% to 25% of people infected with acute Hepatitis C will naturally be able to clear the infection from their body without treatment.

-According to the World Health Organization (WHO), every year, 3–4 million people are infected with the hepatitis C virus.
-About 150 million people are chronically infected and at risk of developing liver cirrhosis and/or liver cancer.
-More than 500,000 people worldwide die from hepatitis C-related liver diseases every year.
+According to the World Health Organization (WHO), 1.75 million people are infected with the hepatitis C virus each year.
+Approximately 71 million people are chronically infected and at risk of developing liver cirrhosis and/or liver cancer.
+About 400,000 people worldwide die from hepatitis C-related liver diseases each year.

-Any blood spills - including dried blood, which can still be infectious - should be cleaned using a 10% solution of household bleach (one part household bleach to 9 parts water).
-Gloves should be worn when cleaning up blood spills.
+Any blood spills - including dried blood, which can still be infectious - should be cleaned using a dilution of one-part household bleach to 10 parts water.
+Gloves should always be worn when cleaning up blood spills.